Improved Blog Post Content

 Hamstring Stretch

-First up, the good ol’ trusty hamstring stretch.
-This classic move targets the large muscle group at the back of your thighs.
-To do it, simply sit on the floor with one leg extended, then gently hinge forward at the hips, reaching for your toes. πŸ€Έβ€β™€οΈ You should feel a delightful stretch along the back of your leg.
-Aim for 30 seconds per side, repeating 2-3 times.
+This classic stretch targets the large muscles at the back of your thighs.
+Sit on the floor with one leg extended straight and the other bent with the sole of your foot against your inner thigh.
+Gently hinge forward from your hips, keeping your back straight, and reach for your toes.
+You should feel a stretch along the back of your extended leg.
+Hold for 30 seconds per side, repeating 2-3 times.

 Calf Stretch